CZiFan/CZiFan.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the Center for Data Science supervised by  of Peking University, Beijing.
-I work on deep learning in medical imaging and computer vision.

 I am pursuing my Ph.D. at the Center for Data Science at Peking University, Beijing, under the guidance of [Professor Dong](http://faculty.bicmr.pku.edu.cn/~dongbin/).
 My investigations center on multi-modal prognosis and treatment response prediction in tumors.

 ## Education